Lessons learned as an Airbnb Superhost

 5. writing the listing description and naming your listing

 You have to grab people’s attention with the name of your listing.
 Keep in mind that Airbnb will pull up listings from all over the area so say exactly where you’re located and what sets you apart.
-The decor of my cottage is our showstopper.
+The decor of my cottage is a showstopper.
 But so is the direct west facing lake view.
 Okay, there are a few showstoppers.
 And doesn’t lake house sound more sophisticated than cabin?

 I was also very specific as to the location of the cottage – not just on Bridge Lake, it’s WATERFRONT people.
 A bit in your face I know but people are flipping through the listings so quickly you have to reach out and give them a bit of a slap so they’ll pay attention.